Blog

 Electromyography (EMG)

 It is necessary to conduct an EMG study as part of the evaluation process for neuropathy.
 This procedure determines the muscle response to nerve stimulation.
-It is possible that this examination will be slightly uncomfortable, but it is completely safe, and any discomfort will subside once the examination is completed.
+The test may cause mild discomfort but is generally safe.

 Nerve Conduction Studies (NCV)

 Like EMGs, NCV studies are used to determine the presence or absence of peripheral neuropathy in the body.
 This test is used to determine the speed at which nerves conduct electrical signals in the body.
 It indirectly stimulates the nerve with shock-emitting electrodes placed directly on the skin over the nerve’s surface.
-It is possible that an NCV examination will be slightly uncomfortable, but it is completely safe, and any discomfort will subside once the examination is completed.
+The test may cause mild discomfort but is generally safe.

 Ask an IVIG Specialist about Side Effects